TABLE Tantrix Tournament Rules – 2007 British Open version

 4) After the game:

 2. As soon as the game has finished (i.e. before discussing the game), the score sheet must be completed and signed by both players, then handed to the Controller (via a spectator if necessary) immediately.
+The Controller may decide to deduct TPs from both players or from just one (if that player is a persistent offender) if their game finishes late in a round and they fail to hand in the result in a timely manner.

 3. The Tantrix must be left intact and the clock paused until both players have signed the score sheet.

-5) Time-outs:
+5) Mistakes:

-The right time to call a time-out is when a move is confirmed, i.e. when the offending player puts their hand into the bag to pick up a new tile during a turn or immediately after the offending player presses the clock if they have missed a forced move at the end of their turn.
+2. The right time to call a time-out is when a move is confirmed, i.e. when the offending player puts their hand into the bag to pick up a new tile during a turn or immediately after the offending player presses the clock if they have missed a forced move at the end of their turn.
 Once a player has called a time-out:

-a.
-The game must be ‘frozen’, e.g. if the offending player has just pulled a tile from the bag, the tile should be kept separate from all other tiles until the situation is resolved.
+- The game must be ‘frozen’, e.g. if the offending player has just pulled a tile from the bag, the tile should be kept separate from all other tiles until the situation is resolved.

-e.
-In most cases, these steps will take well under 10 seconds to complete but for major interruptions it may be necessary to record whose turn it was, and whether or not the free move had been taken.
+- In most cases, these steps will take well under 10 seconds to complete but for major interruptions it may be necessary to record whose turn it was, and whether or not the free move had been taken.
 If a player has to leave the table, the Tantrix may be covered, so that the other player gains no advantage.

-7) Defaults and byes:
+6) Defaults and byes:

 1. If a player does not arrive for a game within 5 minutes of the scheduled time, their clock may be started.